What is Delisted 2023?

 Delisted 2023 is creative and rigorously cross-disciplinary.

-Delisted 2023 relies on deep understanding of knowledges and practices including de-colonial approaches to biology, ecology and evolutionary, as well as freely shared Traditional and Indigenous Knowledges.
+Delisted 2023 relies on deep understanding of knowledges and practices including de-colonial approaches to biology, ecology and evolution, as well as freely shared Traditional and Indigenous Knowledges.

 Delisted 2023’s Projects